Next Start

 Getting a diploma or GED takes time.
 However, without either, it may take much longer to find your footing in the automotive technology industry.
 To broaden your career options, get your diploma or GED first!

-Read: What are the Admissions Requirements at UTI?
+Read: What Are the Admissions Requirements at UTI?

-2. Enroll in a Trade Program
+2. Enroll in a trade program

-• Associate of Occupational Studies (AOS)
+• Associate of occupational studies (AOS)

-• Associate in Specialized Technology (AST)
+• Associate in specialized technology (AST)

-• Occupational Associate Degree (OAD)
+• Occupational associate degree (OAD)

 Certain automotive technology programs may offer a diploma instead.
 Our campus in Bloomfield, New Jersey, provides its automotive graduates with a certificate of completion.

 Trade schools may also provide information to their students about competitive job opportunities.
-For example, at UTI, our Career Services team can help students and graduates prepare for interviews and compile other application materials during their job search.
+For example, at UTI, our Career Services team can help students and graduates prepare for interviews and compile other application materials during their job search.1

 Specialized training programs whose curriculum is tailored to specific manufacturers can help graduates further develop their skill set.
 Most of UTI’s specialized auto training programs last 12 to 15 weeks.8 Some programs, like the Mercedes-Benz Drive (MB Drive) and the Porsche Technology Apprenticeship Program (PTAP), may last longer.15